craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.3 =
+* New: Support for Google's Recaptcha Version 2 spam prevention.
+Follow [these directions](https://roundupwp.com/faq/get-google-recaptcha-api-key/) to retrieve and use Google's API keys and start using this feature.
+* New: Files that generate html for emails can now be overridden by adding new files to your theme.
+Follow [these instructions](https://roundupwp.com/faq/change-html-email-templates/)
+* Tweak: Selecting the "List" view while on the Registrations tab will save this view to be the default for each user.
+* Tweak: Maximum number of records exported in a single csv file raised to 600 registrations.
+* Fix: Spaces in submitted email addresses causing it to be invalid when checked again server-side.

 = 2.2 =
 * [Helpful tools for GDPR compliance](https://roundupwp.com/gdpr-compliance-with-registration/#free)
 * New: "Terms and Conditions" opt-in checkbox can be added to the form.
 Include a link to a relevant terms and conditions page.